mariuskimmina/supplywatch/README.md

 * Monitor
     * a central overview, here you can view the data of each warehouse

 Warehouses can also ship products to other warehouses.
-When a warehouse has nothing left of any given prodct it will send a message to all other warehouses (via MessageQueue) requesting said product.
+When a warehouse has nothing left of any given product it will send a message to all other warehouses (via MessageQueue) requesting said product.
 If any of the other warehouses has atleast two units of that product left it will send one to the requesting warehouse (via gRPC).